 This is a group assignment where you will research and make a presentation on issues that affect children, adolescents, and parents today.
-As a class, we will come up with a list of topics that relate to parenting, childhood, and adolescence, such as: foster and kin care, adoption, social media, sociocultural oppression (racism, homophobia, sexism, etc.), poverty, homelessness, incarceration, separation and divorce, parental illness, childhood illness, immigration policy, ADHD, autism spectrum disorders, school systems, externalizing problems, internalizing problems, gender dysphoria, substance abuse, sexual, physical, psychological, or emotional abuse, loss and grief, attachment injuries, coparenting, etc.
+As a class, we will come up with a list of topics that relate to parenting, childhood, and adolescence, such as: foster and kin care, adoption, social media, societal discrimination (racism, homophobia, transphobia, sexism, etc.), poverty, homelessness, incarceration, separation/divorce and co-parenting, parental illness, childhood illness, immigration policy, school systems, substance abuse, sexual, physical, psychological, or emotional abuse, loss and grief, attachment injuries, etc.

-Part A - Presentation (20 points): In groups of 3-4, students will give a 30-minute presentation that examines their chosen topic through a social constructionist/postmodern lens.
+Part A - Presentation (20 points): In groups of 4-5, students will give a 30-minute presentation that examines their chosen topic through a decolonizing and social constructionist/postmodern lens.
 Groups will briefly discuss societal attitudes around the topic, provide a systemic overview and critique of the current literature on the topic, and summarize treatment approaches or discuss ways in which family therapists might integrate knowledge about the issue in their clinical practice.
-When discussing specific articles, touch on both strengths and weaknesses.
+When discussing specific articles, examine its strengths and weaknesses from a systemic lens.
 Discuss how the article applies to children, adolescents, parents, and families from various social locations.

 To add depth and understanding to the topic/issue, groups may choose to interview persons about their lived experiences related to the topic and share video clips or insights and ideas gleaned from the interview.
-Keep in mind that the purpose of this group assignment is not to simply report or summarize information, but to demonstrate critical consciousness and analytic thinking about the issue at hand.
-Students are encouraged to be creative in their presentations by adding an experiential component to help explain key ideas and engage the class around the topic/issue (i.e., interview video clips, media clips, graphs, demonstration of a clinical intervention, etc.).
+Keep in mind that the purpose of this group assignment is not to simply report or summarize information, but to demonstrate critical consciousness and systemic thinking about the issue at hand.
+Students are encouraged to be creative in their presentations by adding an experiential component to help explain key ideas and engage the class around a discussion of the topic/issue (i.e., interview video clips, media clips, graphs, demonstration of a clinical intervention, etc.).